betterscientificsoftware/bssw.io/Articles/Blog/2024-08-TechnicalPropertiesOfSustainableSoftware.md

 <!--- ToDos:

-* Mention pulls (user demand, unique features, not easy to duplicate, little-to-no competition, high surface areas interaction with the code,...) and pushes for software sustainability
+* Mention pulls (user demand, unique features, not easy to duplicate, little-to-no competition, high surface areas interaction with the code,...) and pushes for software sustainability?  => May not have room for this.
+Article is already too long!

-* Fast build and test runtimes that allow using free services like GitHub Actions and GitLab CI is a huge bonus.
-(Expense jobs massively complicates the sustainability
+* Run wikize_refs.py ...

+* Do detailed editing with Grammarly.com ...

 --->